manuelsh/banana-navigator/README.md

 ## Introduction

-This repo contains the implementation of a deep reinforcement learning agent, trained with a deep Q-Network algorithm similar to https://arxiv.org/pdf/1312.5602.pdf.
+This repository contains the implementation of a deep reinforcement learning agent, trained with a deep Q-Network algorithm similar to the one of the Nature paper [Playing Atari with Deep Reinforcement Learning](https://arxiv.org/pdf/1312.5602.pdf).
 The objective of the agent is to solve one of the Unity's environment, in concrete the "Banana Collector" environment.

 ![banana collector environment](https://github.com/manuelsh/banana-navigator/blob/master/images/banana.gif)